Bucket List: What are the top tourist attractions to visit in Verona?

 This view is perfectly instagrammable.
 Don’t be afraid to grab your eclectic garb to make you stand out.

-Try Italian recipes that use horsemeat
+Try Italian recipes that use horsemeat.

 Many Italian recipes make use of horsemeat.
-A stew called pastissada, steak recipe called carpaccio when raw, or bresaola when cured, and classic sausage in horsemeat recipes are available for your abundant consumption in Verona.
+A stew called pastissada, a steak recipe called carpaccio when raw, or bresaola when cured, and classic sausage in horsemeat recipes are available for your abundant consumption in Verona.

 Have a Romeo and Juliet Tour